danbev/learning-crypto/notes/dsse.md

 the certificate is providing the publickey directly (recall that the certificate binds an entity to a publickey).

-So the provides the certificate which can be used to validate this attestation.
+So this provides the certificate which can be used to validate this attestation.
 And recall from above the signature is over the [PAE](#PreAuthenicatedEncoding), so basically the payloadType and the payload.
 And we could also have multiple signatures which could be where you want multiple parties to sign.
 So we might